-When does the new lockdown start in England?
+When did lockdown 3 start in England?

-These essential reasons do include going to work for those who can’t work from home, mixing with your support bubble only, exercise outdoors and shopping for essential food and medicines.
+From this day onwards, the ‘stay at home’ order has been enforced which means that everyone has stay inside wherever possible and only leave their home for essential reasons.
+These essential reasons include going to work for those who can’t work from home, mixing with your support bubble only, exercise outdoors and shopping for essential food and medicines.
 Schools and colleges will close, school exams in 2021 will be cancelled, but nurseries can stay open for childcare purposes.

 On New Year’s Eve, dozens of parties were disbanded by police across the country and protests outside hospitals against the lockdown rules were broken up.
 Fines for breaking lockdown rules were issued hundreds of times and as a result, it’s thought that now the police will be more stringent with breaking up groups of people who ignore the new order to stay at home.